 It arrived at the scrapyard in January 1968 and stayed there until August 1974 when it was acquired by the Caerphilly Railway Society.

 41312 was then bought by John Jones in 1995 and moved to Ropley, Mid-Hants Railway for its major overhaul.

-After being out of service for a number of years 41312 is currently under overhaul on the Mid Hants Railway.
-The boiler had a successful steam test in October 2015 and the locomotive is now in service again on the Mid Hants Railway.
+After being out of service for a number of years 41312 was overhauled on the Mid Hants Railway.
+The boiler had a successful steam test in October 2015 and the locomotive was in service again on the Mid Hants Railway in January 2016.